markuryy/R-Pilot/DEPLOYMENT.md

    - Verify your API key is correct in the root .env file
    - Check backend logs for any API errors
    - Make sure containers have internet access
+   - The backend container uses Google DNS (8.8.8.8) for reliable external access

+3. **WebSocket Connection Issues**
+   - WebSocket URLs are automatically derived from the NEXT_PUBLIC_SERVICES_URL
+   - In development, they use ws:// for http:// and wss:// for https://
+   - Check browser console for connection errors
+   - Verify ALLOWED_HOSTS includes the correct domains

-3. **Container Networking**
+4. **Container Networking**
-   - Container communication is handled automatically
-   - Frontend can access backend via container name
+   - Frontend container accesses backend via localhost:8000
+   - Backend container is accessible as 'backend:8000' within the network
-   - File and image serving works across containers
+   - File and image serving works through the mapped ports

-4. **R or Python Issues**
+5. **R or Python Issues**
    - Check container logs: `docker compose logs backend`
    - Verify R is working: `docker compose exec backend R --version`

-5. **Cloudflare Tunnel Issues**
+6. **Cloudflare Tunnel Issues**
    - Check tunnel logs: `cloudflared tunnel run --loglevel debug rpilot`
    - Verify DNS records in Cloudflare dashboard
    - Ensure cloudflared is up to date